 AppleCare+ for Headphones supports both mail-in repair and carry-in repair at an Apple store or an Apple Authorized Service Provider.
 It also gives you Express Replacement Service, so you won’t be stranded without headphones (the horror!).
 Under the plan, hardware coverage includes the earbuds, earphones, or headphones, the battery, and its included USB charging cable.
 Software support includes getting expert help for using Siri or Bluetooth connectivity.

-No matter which AirPods or Beats product you choose, coverage for all of them is just $29.
+No matter which AirPods or Beats product you choose, per-incident coverage for any of them is just $29.

-The AppleCare Protection Plan for Apple TV extends your included coverage to 2 years, instead of 1 year, from the date you purchase the Apple TV.
+The AppleCare Protection Plan for Apple TV extends your included coverage to three years, instead of just one, from the date you purchase the Apple TV.
 Coverage gives you direct one-stop access to Apple’s tech support team and resources for questions about AirPlay, tvOS, iCloud, and anything else relating to the device.
 You’ll also get 24/7 priority tech support experts via chat or phone.

 Should an issue arise, the plan offers global repair coverage and allows you to mail in your Apple TV for repairs or bring it to an Apple store or an Apple Authorized Service Provider.
 The included Express Replacement Service automatically sends you a replacement device as well, so you won’t be without your favorite TV shows and movies for a minute.

-Pricing for Apple TV AppleCare+ varies, depending on which specific Apple TV model you have.
-Coverage for the Apple TV HD 32 GB is $39, and it’s $29 for the Apple TV 4K.
+Pricing for Apple TV AppleCare+ coverage is $29 for either the Apple TV HD 32 GB and Apple TV 4K.

 After taking a comprehensive look at what AppleCare+ is and what it offers, we feel that it is worth the extra cost.
 It’s especially a good idea for the devices you use the most on a regular basis, like iPhones and Macs, and pretty much anything that costs over $1,000.
 Yes, you can spend every day being ultra careful with your Apple devices and yes, there’s a decent chance you’ll never need to take advantage of the service, but it only takes a single moment for the damage to be done.